The Difference Between SD-WAN vs. MPLS: Which Solution is Right for You?

 The ROI from SD-WAN cannot be understated: It gives your network the ability to leapfrog from Multiprotocol Label Switching (MPLS) to the cloud to Internet connections to virtual private networks (VPNs), without missing a beat.
 IT admins are able to split traffic between high- and low-cost WAN links based on business-criticality of the traffic.
 A more hybrid-like strategy allows access for more overall bandwidth in the branch and reduces network costs.
 This cost savings is especially significant when trying to wean networks off of MPLS, which gets expensive quickly.

-If the ROI isn’t enough, consider the advantages and disadvantages inherent to MPLS vs. SD-WAN, and what each approach to WAN could add to your business.
+If the ROI isn’t enough, consider the advantages and disadvantages inherent to SD-WAN vs. MPLS, and what each approach to WAN could add to your business.

 The basics of MPLS

-MPLS has traditionally been used in most telecommunications environments, but industry use cases have expanded over the years.
+MPLS (skip this if you’re an industry expert) has traditionally been used in most telecommunications environments, but industry use cases have expanded over the years.
 Fundamentally, MPLS enables transportation of data of any protocol.
 It allows most packets to be forwarded at Layer 2 rather than having to be passed up to Layer 3.
 Packets are labeled by the ingress router on entry into the service provider’s network, meaning routing switches perform packet forwarding based only on those labels.
 The last step happens when the egress router removes the label and passes the original IP packet on to its final destination.

 Secure and private, MPLS offers reliable bandwidth provisioned for packet forwarding.
 It moves data from one node to the next based on labels, instead of lengthy network addresses.
 And it can improve Quality of Service (QoS), as well as support applications like VPNs.